 In addition, manufacturers of drugs and their facilities are subject to continual review and periodic inspections by the FDA and other regulatory authorities for compliance with cGMP regulations.
-If a regulatory agency discovers previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facility where the product is manufactured, a regulatory agency may impose restrictions on that product, the manufacturing facility or us, including requiring recall or withdrawal of the product from the market or suspension of manufacturing.
+In connection with review of our NDA, our manufacturer may be subject to an FDA preapproval inspection, If a regulatory agency discovers previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facility where the product is manufactured, a regulatory agency may impose restrictions on that product, the manufacturing facility or us, including requiring recall or withdrawal of the product from the market or suspension of manufacturing.
 If we, our product candidates or the manufacturing facilities for our product candidates fail to comply with cGMPs and other applicable regulatory requirements, the FDA may, among other things:

-- · issue warning letters; - · request modifications to promotional materials or require us to provide corrective information to healthcare practitioners; - require us to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions and penalties for noncompliance; - · seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval; - suspend any ongoing clinical trials; - · refuse to approve pending applications or supplements to applications filed by us; - · suspend or impose restrictions on operations, including costly new manufacturing requirements; or - seize or detain products, refuse to permit the import or export of products, or require us to initiate a product recall.
+- issue warning letters; - request modifications to promotional materials or require us to provide corrective information to healthcare practitioners; - require us to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions and penalties for noncompliance; - seek an injunction or impose civil or criminal penalties or monetary fines; - suspend or withdraw regulatory approval; - suspend any ongoing clinical trials; - refuse to approve pending applications or supplements to applications filed by us; - suspend or impose restrictions on operations, including costly new manufacturing requirements; or - seize or detain products, refuse to permit the import or export of products, or require us to initiate a product recall.